Panmani/GCN/README.md

   * tqdm

 ## Workflow
+### 1. Preparation
-1. Convert ABIDE_fc.mat to csv files so that data become easily readable to Python.
+Convert ABIDE_fc.mat to csv files so that data become easily readable to Python.
 In MatLab, run
 ```
 converter.m
 ```

+### 2. Preprocess and create datasets
-2. Use data.py to generate a pickle file which contains the training, validation, test datasets.
+Use data.py to generate a pickle file which contains the training, validation, test datasets.
 This is to make sure the split of datasets is the same across multiple runs of train.py because the data is shuffled before being split.<br>
 (Data paths are specified in config.py: <br>
 DATA_dir, left_table_file, matrices_dir, pickle_path, upsampled_pickle_path)
 ```